-Planning and renovations for the former hostel property in New Monterey near the aquarium are underway.
+Renovations for the former hostel property in New Monterey near the aquarium are underway.
 We expect to reopen this winter prior to the 2023 travel season.

 Since 1999, the property occupying the former Carpenter’s Union Hall has operated as a non-profit hostel with the purpose of helping make the Monterey Peninsula more accessible to all, though especially younger travelers.
 Hostels are visitor accommodation facilities that offer more-affordable sleeping options such as shared dormitories and private accommodations.
 Emphasis is placed on shared amenities like a community kitchen, open workspaces, and lounge areas.

 Reserve a bed in a shared dorm to save money, meet other travelers, & create memories

 Rooms with ensuite bathrooms give you the amenities you expect while keeping you connected to other travelers

 Meet other travelers in our lounge, share meals in our community kitchen, or get work done in our open workspace

 We’re 3 blocks from the beach, Monterey Bay Aquarium, historic Cannery Row, and a convenient launch point into Big Sur

 Situated 1-block off of Lighthouse Avenue on the edge of New Monterey, the hostel helps guests to discover the sites and culture of Monterey while meeting and connecting with fellow world travelers.
 Through various education opportunities, hostelers get the benefit of staying in an affordable central location while learning about the conservation efforts of both hosteling and the Monterey community.

 778 Hawthorne Street

 The previous hostel was a reputable partner in the neighborhood funneling youthful travelers and school groups to local businesses and attractions.
 Unfortunately, the operation was unable to survive the Covid-19 pandemic in 2020 due to challenging economic conditions and an unadaptable layout of its facility.